RGFell/Cleaning-data/README.md

 * Names starting with 't' are preceeded by 'TimeDomain'.
 * Names starting with 'f' are preceeded by 'FrequencyDomain'.
-* 'std' is replaced with 'Standard Deviation'.
+* 'std' is replaced with 'StandardDeviation'.
 * 'Acc' is replaced with 'Acceleration'.
 * 'Gyro' is replaced with 'Gyroscope'.
 * 'Mag' is replaced with 'Magnitude'.